abbluiz/abbluiz.com/_i18n/en/_posts/2020-04-01-shredding-your-storage-device-not-april-fools.markdown

 After it completes, your device will be free from all the data you have used before.
 You may need to recreate the file system and format the device again, so you or other person can use it.

-Shreding a device using the *dd* tool<a name="dd"></a>
+Erasing a device using the *dd* tool<a name="dd"></a>
 ===

 For detailed instructions, you can enter `man dd` to know more.

-To start shreding, you can use the following command (don't forget to replace `/dev/xxx` with the device node of the disk you want to erase):
+To start shredding, you can use the following command (don't forget to replace `/dev/xxx` with the device node of the disk you want to erase):

 {% highlight terminal %}
 sudo dd if=/dev/urandom of=/dev/xxx bs=10M status=progress